-Want to know if the Hyperice Hypervolt or the Theragun G3Pro is the right
+Want to know if Hyperice or Therabody have the right massage gun for you?

-In this comparative review, I will take a close look at these two popular massage guns and make their differences clear so you can make a better-informed decision.
+In this comparative review, I will take a close look at two popular massage guns from these companies and make their differences clear so you can make a better-informed decision.

 There are a lot of similar models on the market today, some more popular than others.

-Both Hypervolt and Theragun are definitely among the popular ones, and you will be getting a great
+But, both Hypervolt and Theragun are definitely among the popular ones, and you will be getting a great massage device either way.

 Summarizing Comparison Table

 I am sure that most people associate a good massage with being relaxing.
-That will probably also include being free of unnecessary noise, and a good massage device should produce a little amount.
+In other words, you probably don’t want any unnecessary background noise.

-If you haven’t tried out one of these devices for yourself, perhaps you will be surprised by the volume that some machines produce.
+If you haven’t tried one of these devices for yourself, you might be surprised by the volume that some machines produce.

-Both Theragun and Hyperice are committed to providing a less noisy experience, and it is a continuos effort.
+Both Theragun and Hyperice are committed to providing great percussive massage for all muscle groups without being too noisy, and it is a continuous effort.

 To make this more relatable, a normal conversation at a restaurant is about 60 decibels, and when you are speaking/whispering in the library it is around 40 decibels.